5axes/TabAntiWarping/README.md

 - **Clicking existing support cylinder + Ctrl** switch automaticaly to the Translate Tool to modify the position of the support.

-* The length of the support is automaticaly set to the Initial Layer Height .
+* The length of the tabs is automaticaly set to the Initial Layer Height .

 - Change de value for the tab *X/Y Distance* in numeric input field in the tool panel if necessary this value will adjust the distance between the tab treated as support and the model .
 By keeping enought distance, the tab will be easier to remove.